dextr-cloud/dextr-docs/docs/_pages/engage.md

   nav: "docs"
 ---

+The Engage TAB is one of Dextr main features since it's the place where you'll be having your calls and interacting with customers.

+### Phone Tab

-The Engage TAB is one of Dextr main features since it's the place where you'll be having your calls and when entering the Engage tab you'll be redirected to the Phone Tab.
-The left side consists of the **Dialpad** (Figure 1.
-Component 1), while the right side consists of **Recent Calls** (Figure 1.
-Component 2) and **Favorites** (Figure 1.
-Component 3).
+When entering the Engage tab you'll see the Phone Tab, which consists of the **Dialpad** (Figure 1.
+Component 1), **Recent Calls** (Figure 1.
+Component 2) and the **Favorites** (Figure 1.
+Component 3) sections.

 <figure>
    <img src="{{ '/assets/images/engage-tab.jpg' }}" alt="Engage Tab">
    <span>Figure 1.
 Engage - Phone Tab</span>
 </figure>
 ----
-### Phone Tab

-Here you can type and paste a number in the ***Quick Dial*** or click the numbers in the ***Dialpad*** to input the phone number and make a call.
+You can type / paste a number in the ***Quick Dial*** or click the numbers in the ***Dialpad*** to input the phone number and make a call.
 Remember to have the correct country code.
 When on call, you also have the option to put it on hold.

 <figure>
    <img src="{{ '/assets/images/call-hold.gif' }}" alt="Call on Hold">